leonardopuleggi/GWT-HAR-Parser/README.md

 ```
 java -jar target\GWT-HAR-Parser-1.0-SNAPSHOT-jar-with-dependencies.jar C:\temp\libs C:\temp\localhost.har
 ```
-Important: you need to pass the JARs that will be used during the serialization/deserialization for your GWT RPC service; this normally means what you have to pass a JAR file with the `client` and `shared` folder of your GWT project.
-If you are using library to use directly the POJO as Hibernate one, please pass also these library
+#### Important: you need to pass the JARs that will be used during the serialization/deserialization of your GWT RPC service

+This normally means what you have to pass a directory with the JAR files with the `client` and `shared` folder of your GWT project.

+If you are using library
+to use directly the GWT POJOs from Hibernate POJOs (for example Gilead - https://github.com/emsouza/gilead), please pass also these library JARs.

+Ideally you can pass all the UI JARs (`client` and `shared` and `server` that you use)

 In case of any problem please contact us